 Introduction:

-Now image in a smarter, safer alternative an offline Smart home assistant.
+Now imagine a safer, smarter, alternative an offline Smart home assistant.
 This type of system works entirely within your home, without sending any data to the internet.
-It’s faster, more secure and gives you complete control over your Smart home.
+It’s faster, more secure and gives you complete control over your home.
 In this comprehensive guide you will learn everything from Basics to advanced setup so you can build your own offline Smart home assistant.

 What is an offline smart home assistant?

-An offline Smart home assistant is a system that:
+An self hosted smart system is a system that:

 - Processes voice commands locally